lukasfri/kth-dd2323-project/README.md

 # Wave function collapse (WFC)
-This is a project that implements wave function collapse using Rust and SDL2.
+This is a project that implements wave function collapse using Rust and Winit.
 The renderer used is a rasterized renderer which offloads computation to the GPU.
 Using WFC this program stiches together 3D tiles to create a coherent 3D world.
 Some examples that it can generate (using green_city and oasis tilesets):

 [ADD EXAMPLE IMAGES]